1601-mma2013/Dignity/README.md

-# Dignity
+# Don't
-Limit of Patience
+"Dignity"-Limit of Patience

-Project Name

-I. Analysis
+## I. Analysis

-1. Research
+### 1. Research

-a.
+### a.
 Scope

 A lot of young adults nowadays tend to do things that upset others without realizing the consequences of pushing one's limit of patience or go over the line.
 As a result, unhappy events that destroy both parties' relationship may happen.

-Objectives:
+"Don't" is a project

-1. To let users understand the consequences of crossing over someone's limit of patience.
+: To let users understand the consequences of crossing over someone's limit of patience.
+: To let users acknowledge human's secondary emotion, which is dignity.
-2. To remind young adults to always treat everyone with respect as everyone has their own dignity and when the limit is exceeded there is no turning back.
+: To educate and remind young adults to always treat everyone with respect as everyone has their own dignity and when the limit is   exceeded there is no turning back.

-3. To let users acknowledge human's secondary emotion, which is dignity.
-4. To educate young adults about the importance of manners and respect.
+Don't
+An interactive installation which engages users in a human computer interaction to create awareness to be mindful of their behaviour towards others and be respectful.
+This installation allows users to explore this process through touch sensing technology. *Don't* relies on the user’s interaction with the projected visuals that is projected on a piece of cloth.
+When the user presses onto the cloth, this action is detected, which in turn changes the reaction of the projected visuals on the cloth.

 Schedule:

-Week10
+>*Week10*
-- Project idea proposal
+>- Project idea proposal
-- Planning of workload and schedule
+>- Planning of workload and schedule
-- Responsibility division between teammates
+>- Responsibility division between teammates

-Week11
+>*Week11*
-- Project building Phase 1
+>- Project building Phase 1
-  * Interactive content shooting
+>  * Interactive content shooting
-- Consultation on designed floor plan, materials
+>- Consultation on designed floor plan, materials

-Week12
+>*Week12*
-- Project building Phase 1 done
+>- Project building Phase 1 done
-- Proceed to Phase 2
+>- Proceed to Phase 2
-  * Combine content with coding and sensors
+>  * Combine content with coding and sensors
-- Consultation/Problem solving
+>- Consultation/Problem solving

-Week13
+>*Week13*
-- Project test run
+>- Project test run
-- Project debugging
+>- Project debugging

-Week14
+>*Week14*
-- Final bugless project ready for Presentation
+>- Final bugless project ready for Presentation

-b.
+### b.
 Audit

-Review existing work and product 1.
-Field (market) research

-Competitors
+1. competitors / alternatives / replacement
-- artists in field with the same concept and are more skilled
+- artists in field with the same concept

-Alternatives
--

-Relevant technologies
+2.Relevant technologies
-- Kinect 1 motion sensor
+- *Kinect 1 motion sensor*
+- *Digital Light Processign Projector*

-c.
+### c.
 Stakeholder Interviews (internal / external)

 Product Vision
 To create a better social environment with lesser unnecessary problems with the understanding of respect and dignity in young adults.